Search

 4. Test Sponsored Brands with video.
 This can help you stand out in the search.

-5. Track your ads better.
+6. Track your ads better.
 New conversion analytics and cross-channel insights can help you with that.
 Advanced eCommerce performance analytics is crucial for improving your ad campaigns and maximizing ROI through data-driven optimization, audience targeting, and real-time performance adjustments.

 What is Amazon Advertising

 Amazon Advertising, formerly called Amazon Marketing Services (AMS), is a service that resembles pay-per-click ads on Google.
 In a nutshell, it is a service that allows businesses to promote their products on Amazon marketplaces.
 There are various ad formats and placements to choose from, which makes Amazon Ads fit for any business size.
-Both new and professional sellers can advertise unique products and new products, helping customers discover the right products and driving more sales through sponsored ad campaigns.
+Both new and professional sellers can advertise unique and new products, helping customers discover the right fits and driving more sales through sponsored ad campaigns.

 Amazon is one of the largest marketplaces in the world.
 It is fair to say that in many countries, customers look no further than Amazon to get everything and anything they need.
 So, no wonder Amazon Ads is all the rage right now, and the competition among the sellers is fierce.
 Amazon sellers use Amazon Advertising to advertise their products and gain more visibility in a crowded market, using different ad types and targeting options to stand out.
 Getting noticed on such a massive platform is a dream that comes true only for the sellers who master the art of effective advertising and product positioning.
 Only those who combine data-driven decisions with compelling creatives can turn their listings into top-selling ones and thrive in such a competitive marketplace.